News

 Uncertainty persists

 Developments over the past year have done little to clarify the future of Manono or which companies will ultimately be able to develop the deposit.
-Zijin has said production could start in 2026, but there is still no sign that the target can be met.
+Zijin has said production could start in 2026, but has provided few updates since then on the progress of mine construction.

-AVZ has also come under scrutiny in Australia over issues linked to the project.
-In November 2025, the Australian Securities and Investments Commission (ASIC) said it had launched legal proceedings against the company, accusing it of failing to properly inform investors about problems encountered in the DRC.
+AVZ has also come under scrutiny in Australia.
+In November 2025, the Australian Securities and Investments Commission (ASIC)—the country's stock market regulator—launched legal proceedings against the company, accusing it of failing to properly inform investors about problems encountered in the DRC.

 The Congolese government has also provided few details on how it plans to turn Manono into the country’s first lithium mine.
 In December 2025, authorities signed an agreement with Washington to share with U.S. investors a list of mining projects that could be developed with American capital.